VictoriaLynn/Lake-Problem-Diagnostics/README.md

 * `MakefileLake`: makefile that compiles the lake model, Borg and the SOWs generating code
 * `Random1000SOWs.cpp`: code written by Riddhi in C++ to generate SOW files for 9 states of the world that may be specified on line 316 of the lake model code
+* `moeaframework.c` and `moeaframework.h`: provides methods included in the LakeProblem C++ code for use with the MOEAFramework.
+These are necessary to compile the code as written.

 To compile and run: